Test your knowledge with free interactive questions on Seneca — used by over 10 million students.

 Tissues

 Cells are the fundamental units (building blocks) of all living organisms.
+New cells are produced by division of existing cells.
 Tissues are groups of similar cells that act together to perform a similar function.
-Examples of tissues are:
+Examples:

 Epithelial tissue (animals & plants)